 The trail is an anticlockwise route of some twenty four miles around Loch Ken (winter) with an additional sixteen miles of forest drive (summer only).
 You can collect a trail guide leaflet at business outlets on the trail or download the leaflet here.
 Cycling is a great way to spot red kites and the trail follows a fairly level route, with cycle racks provided at Boat O Rhone, New Galloway, Ken Dee Marshes and Mossdale.
 The west side of Loch Ken is particularly quiet and attractive for cyclists.
 It is also visited by families, walkers, wildlife lovers and birdwatchers from across the UK and overseas.

-There are viewing points with interpretation boards; several walks,(from a few hundred metres to 5km); viewing hides; a feeding station; information boards in various outlets around Loch Ken; and two red kite sculptures, (at Parton and Mossdale).
+There are viewing points with interpretation boards; several walks,(from a few hundred metres to 5km); viewing hides; a feeding station; information boards in various outlets around Loch Ken; independent visitor centres; and even two red kite sculptures! (at Parton and Mossdale).